-5.1 Training, Supervision and Mentoring: Education and training is a proactive way to embed a culture of research integrity.
+3.2.1 Training, Supervision and Mentoring: Education and training is a proactive way to embed a culture of research integrity.
 Offering research integrity modules as part of undergraduate and postgraduate education is a useful means of laying the foundations for promoting integrity in research practice.
-The University will make available appropriate training courses to embed the principles and practices of research integrity across the university for staff.
+The University will make available appropriate training courses to embed the principles and practices of research integrity across the University for Staff.
 In this regard, the needs of new researchers are of paramount importance.
 Continuing education on research integrity should be provided through mentorship by senior investigators responsible for the supervision/training of PhDs and postdoctoral researchers alike.

-5.2 Research Data and Management Practices: All research data and records should be stored in a secure and accessible form and managed in accordance with good data/record management practice across all stages of the research process as set out in the 'University's Records Management & Retention Policy' and the National Research Data Principles for Ireland.

-Where Data Protection requirements apply to research data/records (e.g. the holding/processing of personal information), researchers must at all times be aware of the provisions of, and operate in accordance with the Data Protection legislation and the 'University of Limerick Data Protection Policy'.
-The primary responsibility for observing good practice in the use, storage and retention of data, resides with the individual researcher and should follow the principles outlined below:
+- 3.2.2 Research Data and Management Practices: All research data and records should be stored in a secure and accessible form and managed in accordance with good data/record management practice across all stages of the research process as set out in the 'University's Records Management & Retention Policy' and the National Research Data Principles for Ireland .
+Where Data Protection requirements apply to research data/records (e.g. the holding/processing of personal information), researchers must at all times be aware of the provisions of, and operate in accordance with the Data Protection legislation and the 'University' of Limerick Data Protection Policy'.
+The primary responsibility for observing good practice in the use, storage and retention of data, resides with the individual researcher and should follow the principles outlined below: - Researchers, research institutions and organisations acknowledge data as legitimate and citable products of research - Research data should be organised in a manner that allows ready verification either paper or electronic format. - Research data should be recorded in a clear and accurate format.
+Particular attention should be paid to the completeness, integrity and security of these records.

-- Researchers, research institutions and organisations acknowledge data as legitimate and citable products of research - Research data should be organised in a manner that allows ready verification either paper or electronic format. - Research data should be recorded in a clear and accurate format.
-Particular attention should be paid to the completeness, integrity and security of these records. - The National Research Data Principles for Ireland underline the importance of making research data "as open as possible, as restricted as necessary".
-Open access to research data should facilitate re-use of data for further research, contribute to public knowledge and inform policy and practice. - 5.3 Publication and Dissemination: The University requires where possible, that research results are published in an appropriate form, usually as papers in peer-reviewed journals, books or book chapters with impactful publishers.
+The National Research Data Principles for Ireland underline the importance of making research data "as open as possible, as restricted as necessary".
+Open access to research data should facilitate re-use of data for further research, contribute to public knowledge and inform policy and practice.

+3.2.3 Publication and Dissemination: The University requires where possible, that research results are published in an appropriate form, usually as papers in peer-reviewed journals, books or book chapters with impactful publishers.
 Publication should occur in a timely fashion.
-Researchers should familiarise themselves with the University of Limerick Research Office Authorship and Publications for Research Guidance document (2016), The National Policy Statement and the norms of their discipline.
-Researchers must adhere to these criteria whether they publish in a subscription journal, an open access journal or in any other alternative publication form. - 5.4 Reviewing, Evaluating and Editing.
-This aspect of good practice involves: - Researchers take seriously their commitment to the research community by participating in refereeing, reviewing and evaluation. - Researchers review and evaluate submissions for publication, funding, appointment, promotion or reward in a transparent and justifiable manner. - Reviewers or editors with a conflict of interest withdraw from involvement in decisions on publication, funding, appointment, promotion or reward; in all regards, the provisions of the University Conflict of Interest protocols should be adhered to. - Reviewers maintain confidentiality unless there is prior approval for disclosure.
+Researchers should familiarise themselves with the University of Limerick Research Office Authorship and Publications for Research Guidance document, The National Policy Statement and the norms of their discipline.
+Researchers must adhere to these criteria whether they publish in a subscription journal, an open access journal or in any other alternative publication form.